pulumi/docs/content/tutorials/define-and-provision-resources/index.md

 ---
-title: "Define and Provision Resources"
+title: "Defining and Provisioning Resources"
-title_tag: "Define and Provision Resources"
+title_tag: "Defining and Provisioning Resources"
 layout: single

 # A succinct description of the tutorial.
 It appears on the Tutorials home and collection pages.